 “WE ARE UNCOMFORTABLE BECAUSE EVERYTHING IN OUR LIFE KEEPS CHANGING — OUR INNER MOODS, OUR BODIES, OUR WORK, THE PEOPLE WE LOVE, THE WORLD WE LIVE IN.”

 —Tara Brach, Radical Acceptance

-If we think of cycles of grief in terms of 3 phases—love, longing, and loss—we can begin to accept that we are almost always experiencing one aspect of grief, which might allow us to meet ourselves more tenderly.
+If we think of cycles of grief in terms of 3 stages—love, longing, and loss—we can begin to accept that we are almost always experiencing one aspect of grief, which might allow us to meet ourselves more tenderly.
 I believe this is how we navigate holding ourselves in collective grief.

 We might think of love from the space of our hearts.
 The heart holds an intelligence like no other organ in the body.
 The heart contains neurons (just like our brains) that communicate our feelings, our emotions to the brain.
 Our heart also contains our gratitude, our hopes, and our connection to ourselves and to others.

 We might think of longing as a space of missing, of wishing.
 This space also holds our attachments to people, to things, places, or our plans.